 HMRC are not going to assist you recognize tax savings that you could be making.
 Do not mistake tax computations with tax relief.

-A installment on account (POA) might also be expected on 31st January 2012.
+An instalment on account (POA) might also be expected on 31st January 2024.
 POAs are obligations made by the taxpayer upfront to cover their tax burden for next year and are due in January and July.
 They are created to reduce cash flow and each of them is usually half of the last year’s tax liability – even though they can be lowered.
-POAs are only expected where your tax liability is:
+POAs are only expected where your tax liability is considerably more than £1,000, or less than 80% of your tax bill is met by tax taken off ‘at source’ (i.e. before you receive the income)– such as PAYE on employment earnings or the tax deducted from bank interest.

 If you pay your tax late, HMRC will charge you interest on the amount past due.
 New charges can also be implemented for paying your tax late, which are:

-Using an accounting firm will take away the anxiety of filing tax returns and allow you to focus on operating your company.
+Using a tax advsior will take away the anxiety of filing tax returns and allow you to focus on operating your company.
 Not merely should penalty charges and interest be definitely avoided, but chartered accountants may even have the option to save or delay you tax.
 They can also keep you updated of your tax situation and abreast of any changes in the tax routine.

 Disclaimer: The important information made available is dependent on present guidance (at date of publication) from HMRC and may be dependent on change.
 Any information discussed here is meant to notify rather than recommend.
 Taxpayer’s situations do vary and if you feel that the facts provided is helpful it is worthwhile that you contact us before application.
 If you take, or do not take action as a result of reading this content, before obtaining our written recommendation, we will accept no obligation for any monetary loss suffered.